Softchair/ISU-Classwork/README.md

-# ISU-Classwork
+# ISU_Classwork

-This repository holds any random Iowa State University related classwork that doesnt need its own repo.
+This repository holds any all my code for classes taken at ISU.